 A thesis is a work of academic research.
-It is produced in written form, presented orally to a jury by a student to obtain a university degree in exercise doctorate in pharmacy.
+It is produced in written form, presented orally to a jury by a student to obtain a university degree.
 The thesis must be an original contribution expressing a methodical scientific work.
 A good thesis includes exhaustive and rigorously analyzed research.